-Despite all of the conversation the student loan crisis has inspired in recent years, one important piece of the puzzle has often been missing from the dialogue.
-While most of the headlines have focused on undergraduate student debt and borrowers, the percentage of graduate student loans has been steadily increasing.
+Despite all of the conversation the student loan crisis has inspired in recent years, one important piece of the puzzle is often missing from the dialogue.
+While most headlines have focused on undergraduate borrowers and their student debt, the percentage of graduate student loan debt has been steadily increasing.

-Today more people take on a larger amount of debt for master’s, MBA, law, medical, and dental programs than ever before.
+Today people take on a larger amount of debt for master’s, MBA, law, and medical programs than ever before.
 So what do borrowers need to know about the current state of graduate student loans?
-Here are some essential learnings:
+Here are some essentials:

 The Increase in Graduate Borrowing

-According to a recent report from the New America Foundation, debt for students who earned a range of master’s and professional degrees has surged in recent years.
+According to a 2018 report from the New America Foundation, debt for students who earned a range of master’s and professional degrees has surged in recent years.
 There isn’t one specific reason for this, of course, but one impetus for going back to school seems to be that some regard a master’s degree as the new bachelor’s degree.

-It comes as no shock then that the average graduate student loan debt has skyrocketed.
-In the 2016 to 2017 school year, graduate school loan disbursements accounted for more than a third of the total federal loan program.
-In fact, $35.7 billion was disbursed to grad students for the 2016 to 2017 school year.
+It should come as no shock then that the average graduate student loan debt has skyrocketed.
+In the 2017 to 2018 school year, graduate school loan disbursements accounted for more than a third of the total federal loan program.
+In fact, more than $37 billion was disbursed to grad students that school year.

-And for those pursuing professional degrees, including those studying law or medicine, the current average debt load is $159,000 per student.
+And for those pursuing professional degrees, including those studying law or medicine, the current average debt load was around $145,000 (for law) and around $196,000 per student in 2018.
 But the increase in graduate student debt isn’t necessarily due to a higher number of borrowers—it’s that students are borrowing more for graduate school.

 And while people with graduate degrees tend to earn higher salaries and experience lower unemployment rates than their counterparts with undergraduate degrees, the earning potential for each type of degree can vary widely.

-As with any investment, borrowers should consider their likely return (in the form of future salary potential) when choosing how much debt to take on for higher education.
+As with any investment, borrowers may want to consider their likely return on investment (in the form of future salary potential) when choosing how much debt to take on for higher education.

 Grad Students Are Taking on More Debt than Undergrads